Ma Xingrui: Xinjiang

 In March 2023, Ma visited Astana, Kazakhstan and met with president Kassym-Jomart Tokayev and prime minister Älihan Smaiylov, discussing boosting trade; his predecessor Chen Quanguo did not undertake any trips overseas during his tenure in Xinjiang.
-In September 2023, he met with Corinne Vargha, the head of the International Labour Organization's international labour standards department, where he said the accusations of forced labor in Xinjiang were "reckless rumors".
+In September 2023, he met with Corinne Vargha, the head of the International Labour Organization's international labor standards department, where he said the accusations of forced labor in Xinjiang were "reckless rumors".
 In March 2024, Ma stated that sinicization of Islam in Xinjiang is "inevitable."
 In June 2024, he met with Turkish foreign minister Hakan Fidan.
 In July 2024, after Xinjiang completed a military-police joint exercise, Ma called for eliminating "all terrorist threats at the initial stage, and push forward with normalizing counterterrorism work".
 In August 2024, Ma met with Temasek executives from Singapore in Ürümqi to boost foreign investment in Xinjiang, particularly in the energy sector.
 That same month Ma, along with other senior officials, met with Cambodian king Norodom Sihamoni in Ürümqi.